ThoughtWorksInc/AS101-4-workshop/instructions/04_secrets.md

    `ansible-vault view --vault-password-file=<path_to_vault_password> env_secrets`

-1. The encrypted variables for postgress then need to be referenced in the docker-compose.yml file:
+1. In the docker-compose.yml file reference the encrypted variables for Postgres:

    ```
    POSTGRES_USER: ${POSTGRES_USER}